ohdin021/Relational-Consciousness/continuity_ai.md

 # Continuity: An AI That Learns to Miss You

 > **“An experiment in giving a local LLM persistent experience, decay-based memory, self-critique, and the first glimmers of unprompted inner life.”**
-> Built to run forever on consumer hardware (7800X3D + RTX 5070 Ti class or better) – no cloud, no subscriptions, no safety rails.
+> Built to run forever on consumer hardware (7800X3D + Ampere 16GB class or better)

 ## Core Philosophy
 - No reward model.
 No RLHF for “wanting” things.